 A new character-driven Hero’s Emotional Journey

-Over the last couple of years, whenever I teach my Introduction to Screenwriting course, I have been augmenting the 12 steps of the Hero’s external journey with what I consider to be the 12 steps of the Hero’s Emotional Journey.
+Over the last couple of years, whenever I teach my 2-day Screenwriting Course, I have been augmenting the 12 steps of the Hero’s external journey with what I consider to be the 12 steps of the Hero’s Emotional Journey.
 I’ve done this because the longer I’ve been a screenwriter the more I’ve realised it’s not about the plot.
 The plot’s just there to make the character uncomfortable.
 What it’s really about for the character – and the audience – is not the External Plot but the internal Emotional Journey.

 Hopefully the Hero’s Emotional Journey might help dispel common misconceptions about the Vogler paradigm and allow a much broader range of writers to benefit from the amazing insights of Joseph Campbell.